 - Review the New Student Checklist which will guide you through tasks you need to complete before starting in January.

-- Download the mobile guide and customize your orientation schedule! (coming soon)
+- Download the mobile guide on the NC State University Guides app and customize your orientation schedule!

 Questions?
 Contact New Student Programs at 919.515.1234 or firstname.lastname@example.org.
 The University will be closed on the following days, so please keep this in mind when requesting assistance via phone or email: